This is Epoq, Inc.'s privacy notice.

 - visitors to our website to the much more limited extent that personal data about such visitors is collected automatically as a result of their interaction with our website.

 - This privacy notice does not, however, apply in the following circumstances.
 We have developed technology (Online by Invitation), that allows you to share a document that you have created with a third party (Invitee) online for collaboration purposes.
 If this technology is offered on this website, this privacy notice does not apply to any information collected about your Invitee, which shall be considered to be your personal data.
-Any reference, therefore, in this privacy notice to you or your personal data shall concern only registered customers, deemed customers and (to a limited extent) visitors.
+Any reference, therefore, in this privacy notice to you or your personal data shall concern only registered customers and (to a limited extent) visitors.

 - Purpose of this privacy notice